martignoni/moodlebox.net-old/content/help/install-the-moodlebox.en.md

 Insert your microSD card into the Raspberry Pi 3 slot, power it up and connect it to the network via an Ethernet cable.
 The red LED lights up, and after a few seconds the green LED lights up intermittently.

-There is no other manipulation to do: after the boot, your MoodleBox ready and totally functional.
+There is no other manipulation to do: after the boot, your MoodleBox is ready and totally functional.

 ### Next steps